workplssssssssssss/baldi-plus-/README.md

 - Deltarune
 - Do NOT Take This Cat Home
 - Happy Sheepies
+- Kindergarten 1 & 2
 - OMORI
+- Slender: The 8 Pages
 - Speed Stars
 - That's Not My Neighbor
 - Web Fishing